averdin2/memebank/docs/software-design-description.md

 ## 6.4 Database Design and Description Section

 The memebank database contains user, bank, and meme entity with attributes and relations attached to each of them.
 Each meme will be held and referred to the card it is contained in.
+The database we are using at the moment is SQLite, because the data we are keeping is so lightweight, but this is subject to change as we introduce image hosting and other heavyweight features.
+The engine we will likely switch to if that becomes the case is PostreSQL.
+The database itself is being designed in the standard of Ruby on Rails applications, which is to reflect the model entity created by the Ruby on Rails generator (the data structures listed before, in section 6.3.3, follow this standard).

 ### 6.4.1  Database Design ER Diagram Section